syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 **Cluster mode**

-To select the points that corresponds to the same index in all the series, set the **Cluster** value to the *Mode* option.
+To select the points that corresponds to the same index in all the series, set the **Cluster** value to Mode.

 {% highlight cshtml %}